pilosus/c3linear/README.md

 expense of performance.
 The project is really took a couple of hours to complete.
-Although I didn't care about time complexity and didn't check correctness as thoroughly as I should, I think the project may help someone who want to learn how Python's Method Resolution Order works.
+Although I didn't care about time complexity and didn't check correctness as thoroughly as I should, I think the project may help someone who wants to learn how Python's Method Resolution Order works.

 # Usage